sci-comp/SceneBuilder/README.md

 ### Scope

 Scene builder is made to serve as a scene browser and scene placer for scenes of type Node3D.
 Scene builder also aims to offer a handful of productivity commands.
+Scenes may only be placed on collision shapes.

 #### Multi-mesh Instances